jarrettyeo/NTUOSS-PythonPipInstallation/README.md

    Open [this](https://bootstrap.pypa.io/get-pip.py) in your browser.

-   If you are prompted to save the file, save it on your Desktop as the default filename (i.e. "get-pip.py").
-Otherwise, if you see a bunch of text loaded in your browser, right-click and hit "Save as..." and save it on your Desktop as "get-pip.py".
+   If you are prompted to save the file, **save it on your Desktop** as the default filename (i.e. "get-pip.py").
+Otherwise, if you see a bunch of text loaded in your browser, right-click and hit "Save as..." and **save it on your Desktop** as "get-pip.py".

    Open up your Terminal (Command Prompt), type in `cd Desktop` and hit the `enter` key, then `python get-pip.py` and the `enter` key.
-Wait patiently for it to download and install pip.
+Wait patiently for it to install pip.
+You can delete the get-pip.py file once you are done.

    Once your Terminal is done with doing what it needs to, check for the pip version using: